Dimitri-Matheus/HSR-Script/README.md

 ---

+> [!IMPORTANT]
+> Your antivirus might block the application from running.
+> This happens because the build created by PyInstaller can cause a false positive.
+To learn more, click [HERE](https://nitratine.net/blog/post/issues-when-using-auto-py-to-exe/#my-antivirus-detected-the-exe-as-a-virus)
+> However, the application does not contain any viruses.
+Therefore, it is recommended to disable your antivirus before running the program.

 > [!WARNING]
 > The use of Reshade may result in a ban, although the likelihood is low.
 > Use at your own risk!
 Sharing your UID may increase the risk of being banned in the game.

 #